From Decidability to Undecidability by Considering Regular Sets of Instances: Introduction and Motivation

 This paper is structured as follows.
 First, we discuss machine languages for several complexity classes.
 Then, we consider the problems of bounded and corridor tiling, followed by bounded PCP.
-We will show that all of these problems have an undecidable \intreg-problem by reductions from an undecidable variant of the tiling problem \cite{van1997convenience} and from PCP \cite{hopcroft1969formal}.
-Next, we investigate the PSPACE complete problem of {\sc Equivalence of Regular Expressions} and prove that the problem in a shuffled encoding has an undecidable $\intreg$ problem.
-As the proof only uses the concatenation operator of regular expressions, we get the undecidability of \intreg\ of the so called {\sc String Equivalence Modulo Padding} problem in a shuffled encoding, which lies in L. For this problem we will discuss different alphabet sizes and encoding schemes and show that all other variants of this problem have a decidable \intreg-problem.
+We will show that all of these problems have an undecidable \intreg-problem.
+Next, we investigate the \PSPACE-complete problem of {\sc Equivalence of Regular Expressions} and prove that the problem in a shuffled encoding has an undecidable $\intreg$ problem.
+As the proof only uses the concatenation operator of regular expressions, we get the undecidability of \intreg\ of the so called {\sc String Equivalence Modulo Padding} problem in a shuffled encoding, which lies in \LOGSPACE.
+For this problem we will discuss different alphabet sizes and encoding schemes and show that all other considered variants of this problem have a decidable \intreg-problem.
+Finally, we present a graph problem on directed multi-hyper-graphs with an undecidable \intreg-problem.
+This contrasts the results in~\cite{DBLP:journals/corr/abs-2003-05826} where classes of graph problems with a decidable \intreg-problem are identified.